 In traditional banking, a client may call financial customer service intermediaries to assist in the event of making a mistake while banking online such as depositing funds to the wrong account or entering the incorrect amount for a bill payment.
 However, with digital currency, once a transaction is confirmed no one can undo said transaction.
 In this way, it is imperative to double, triple and quadruple check to ensure the correct amount of funds is sent and to the correct addressee.

 On that note, the decentralized nature of cryptocurrencies also makes this network vulnerable to hackers.
 To make matters worse, there is no opportunity for pressing charges or ability to obtain said funds back — the funds are as good as gone.

 According to Dave Liedtka and Erik Schatzker’s article in Bloomberg Technology, Bitcoin is becoming a more and more volatile stock to invest in as it lost 20 percent of its total value just this past week.
 While it is normally difficult to predict the increase or decrease of any stock, investing in cryptocurrencies is a precarious option that may not yield desired results.
 In its sudden rise in the stock market, it has also gone down by almost 80 percent of its stock on five separate occasions.

-However, for those who are insistent on using cryptocurrencies such as Bitcoin, there are ways to secure your wallet.
+However, for those who are insistent on using cryptocurrencies such as Bitcoin, there are ways to secure your wallet such as Bugis Credit.
 Instead of using a basic wallet, consider a hardware wallet such as through Trezor or Ledger in which you can store your cryptocurrency by yourself in a more secure way.